julianfaraway/rexamples/mixed/nitrofen.md

 </figure>

-We see that if only the first brood were considered, the herbicide does not have much effect.
+We see that if only the first brood were considered, the herbicide does not have a large effect.
 In the second and third broods, the (negative) effect of the herbicide becomes more apparent with fewer live offspring being produced as the concentration rises.